The Classic Rock All-Stars

 The Classic Rock All-Stars is a supergroup composed of hit-making artists in the 1960s and 1970s.
 The band has performed a variety of classic hits live often at outdoor festivals, since forming in 1992.
 The hit song "Get Ready" typically kicked off the live show showcasing Pete Rivera's (also known as: Peter Hoorelbeke) lead vocals while drumming.
-The current line up as of 2019 has Albert Bouchard manning the drum kit, along with new additions from the bands War, Oingo Boingo, and The Moody Blues.
-The 1994 line up released one self titled album in 1994.
-After years of international touring the band has a loyal fan-base some of whom refer's to the band simply as CRA.
-Members have included: